life0fun/omdotster/om/readme.md

 The original Dotster game is implemented in ClojureScript using the Core.async library.
 [See the blog post explaining the game](http://rigsomelight.com/2013/08/12/clojurescript-core-async-dots-game.html)

-## OM Patterns
+## Immutable State

-We shall defn a function to create one individual component for each screen.
+Om offers an approach more or less analogous to React's, but does not actually pass raw React props or states to implementers of the life cycle protocols.
+Instead om passes immutable values in both cases.

-Within each component, om provides hooks at different stages during component's life cycle.
+OM has two levels of state cache, a global level caches of React's application state, and a component local cache of app state.

-We need to reify various Om life cycle protocols to hook into component life cycle to mutate states and render new states.
+The reason for component local level state cache is to avoid pollution of the original data with transient application state information.
+Editing a text field is a good example of this.
+The other useful aspect of being able to set component local state is that it's always guaranteed to be up-to-date.
+This is not true for application state since Om renders on `requestAnimationFrame`, and application state information is only guaranteed to be consistent during the render phase.
+Thus event handlers must ask for an up-to-date view of the application state.

-Om has two level of mutatable state, global level app state, and component level local state.
-To mutate app state,
+To mutate global state,

     (om/transact! app-state :prop (fn [old-state] ...))